seith-miller/CentaurPack/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Thanks to all contributors who have helped shape Flatpack
+- Thanks to all contributors who have helped shape CentaurPack
 - Inspired by the need for simple, efficient code sharing